-Delevent Lees CEDA Colley Relevant Local SFRA Selby 1:20 (5%) flood event or This site is not at risk from the 1:20 (5%) flood event.
+Delevent Least OFDA Caller Relevant Local SFRA Selby 1:20 (5%) flood event or This site is not at risk from the 1:20 (5%) flood event.
 Local SFRA Functional Floodplain Most of the site is identified as functional floodplain (3b) in the Selby SFRA.
 Flood Zone 3b is defined in the Selby SFRA as Flood Zone 3 when it is undefended and outside of development limits.
 The EA urge caution about the use of the Selby SFRA functional floodplain definition which is very precautionary and arguably not representative of where water has to flow or be stored in times of flooding.
-Selby Climata abanga District Council are currently updating their SFRA.
-Site is currently in Flood Zone 3 and it is likely that it will Climate change remain as Flood Zone 3 after 2025, however, depth and velocity of moving water is likely to increase. velocity of moving water is likely to increase.
-Climate change effects on surface water flooding are likely to increase the extents of the areas at risk and also the depth of flooding for each event respectively.
+Selby District Council are currently updating their SFRA.
+Climate change Site is currently in Flood Zone 3 and it is likely that it will remain as Flood Zone 3 after 2025, however, depth and velocity of moving water is likely to increase.
+Climate change effects on surface water flooding are likely to increase the extents of the areas at risk and also the depth On many tight To at many tight of flooding for each event respectively.
 Sequential Test result Pass.
-MJP30, MJP44 and MJP54 should be considered • before this site in terms of flood risk.
+MJP30, MJP44 and MJP54 should be considered Francisco Tool Nonded before this site in terms of flood risk.
 Exception Test Needed No. This site is water compatible.
-Is an alternative site Yes, MJP30, MJP44 and MJP54. available which could help meet requirements for this This site is at higher risk of flooding than all of the alternative mineral, subject to other sites, therefore it should only be considered after the tests of suitability? alternative sites if more resources of building sand are needed and the site is required to help meet this need.
+Is an alternative site Yes, MJP30, MJP44 and MJP54. available which could help meet requirements for this This site is at higher risk of flooding than all of the alternative mineral, subject to other sites, therefore it should only be considered after the tests of suitability? alternative sites if more resources of building sand are Cita Charitia Flood Diak needed and the site is required to help meet this need.
 Site Specific Flood Risk A site specific flood risk assessment is required for this site.
-Assessment Requirement and Mitigating Flood Risk A suitable scheme will be required to drain or store surface water from the site that does not increase flooding on any receiving water body.
+Assessment Requirement and Mitigating Flood Risk A quitable cahama will be required to drain or store curface and willigating Flood Risk A suitable scheme will be required to drain or store surface water from the site that does not increase flooding on any receiving water body.
 Opportunities to integrate SuDS should be explored.
-Groundwater flood risk will need to be established at this site within the site specific flood risk assessment. within the site specific flood risk assessment.
-The site specific flood risk assessment should also include a flood evacuation plan due to the presence of Flood Zone 3. , , , , , , , , , , , , , , , , , , , , All sites in functional floodplain must: remain operational and safe for users in times of flood; result in no net loss of floodplain storage; not impede water flows and not increase flood risk elsewhere.
+Should be explored.
+Groundwater flood risk will need to be established at this site within the site specific flood risk assessment.
+The same opening need their decedentions.
+The site specific flood risk assessment should also include a flood evacuation plan due to the presence of Flood Zone 3.
+All sites in functional floodplain must: remain operational and safe for users in times of flood; result in no net loss of floodplain storage; not impede water flows and not increase flood risk elsewhere.